zheksoon/snapdrag/README.md

 };
 ```

-The `DroppableSquare` uses `useDroppable` hook to make it droppable.
-The config defines the accepted kind and the callback for the drop event.
-The `droppable` wrapper is used to make the component droppable. `hovered` is used to get the data of draggable when it's hovered:
+The `DroppableSquare` component uses the `useDroppable` hook to make it droppable.
+The configuration defines the accepted kind and the callback for the `onDrop` event.
+The droppable wrapper is used to make the component droppable.
+The `hovered` property is used to get the data of the draggable when it’s hovered over:

 ```tsx
 import { useDroppable } from "snapdrag";